Geoffrey Mander: Art patron

 He was an early conservationist.
 He offered to buy for the nation William Morris's Red House in London, if a suitable tenant could be found.
 He did present the family house, Wightwick Manor, in Staffordshire, with its outstanding collections of Victorian art and objects associated with William Morris, the Pre-Raphaelite Brotherhood and the Arts and Crafts movement to the National Trust in 1937.
 It was the first country house to be so presented during the lifetime of its donor.

-His second wife, Rosalie Glynn Grylls, was a biographer with an interest in the writers and artists of the Romantic period and an early connoisseur of the Pre-Raphaelite movement.
+His second wife, Rosalie Glynn Grylls, was a biographer and lecturer with an interest in the writers and artists of the Romantic period, and an early connoisseur of the Pre-Raphaelite movement.
 Her biographical subjects included Mary Shelley (1938), Claire Clairmont (1939), Edward John Trelawny (1950), William Godwin (1953), Dante Gabriel Rossetti (1964), Ivy Compton-Burnett (1971) and Elizabeth Barrett Browning (1980).
 Together Geoffrey and Rosalie Mander were influential in the overdue reassessment of the artists and writers of the Victorian period.

+His autobiography was published posthumously in 2021 as Lemons for Chamberlain: The Life and Backbench Career of Geoffrey Mander MP, edited by Patricia Pegg.

 Personal life

 Mander was married twice.
-His first marriage was to Rosalind Florence Caverhill.
+His first marriage was to Rosalind Florence Caverhill, of Montreal.
 They had three children: